ClementChooJunKai/Team-05---Embedded-System/README.md

 # Team-05---Embedded-System

-This GitHub repository contains the source code and documentation for a project aimed at creating an intelligent autonomous 2-wheel robot car.
-The project utilizes the Raspberry Pi Pico microcontroller, various sensors, and a PID (Proportional-Integral-Derivative) controller to achieve efficient navigation, obstacle avoidance, and barcode recognition.
+This repository houses the source code and documentation for an intelligent autonomous 2-wheel robot car project.
+Leveraging the Raspberry Pi Pico microcontroller, diverse sensors, and a PID (Proportional-Integral-Derivative) controller, the project focuses on efficient navigation, obstacle avoidance, and barcode recognition.

-Project Description
+## Project Description
-The primary goal of this project is to develop a robot car capable of navigating a predefined track, efficiently avoiding obstacles, and recognizing barcodes using infrared sensors.
-The integration of a PID controller enhances the car's control system, ensuring smooth and accurate motion during navigation and barcode scanning.
+The primary goal is to create a robot car capable of navigating predefined tracks, adeptly avoiding obstacles, and recognizing barcodes via infrared sensors.
+The incorporation of a PID controller enhances the control system, ensuring precise motion during navigation and barcode scanning.

+### Key Features
 | Feature              | Description                                                                                                     |
 |----------------------|-----------------------------------------------------------------------------------------------------------------|
 | Motor Sensor         | Initiates simple movements in various directions: left, right, up, and down using the motor.                    |